near/core-contracts/staking-pool/README.md

+# NEAR Staking / Delegation contract fork

+Staking pool which stores 50% of their profit in the treasure

+- Updated constructor: `"treasury_account_id" : "account.near"`
+- New view method: `get_treasury_account_id`

-# Staking / Delegation contract
+# Original Staking / Delegation contract

 This contract provides a way for other users to delegate funds to a single validation node.